kdcouture/java-fundamentals/README.md

 - updateStars -- This method helps the addReview method to keep the start rating correct.
 ---
 ## Restaurant.java
 - This file holds the Restaurant class and its related methods.
+Additional String attribute price.
 Extends ReviewableBusiness.
 ---
 - toString -- This method returns a string about the Restaurant object.
 ---